bnbinder/bnbinder/README.md

   <h1>What Am I Working On?</h1>
 </div>

-  - <h3>I am a sophmore at WPI! / Student Assistant for CS 3043!!!
+  - <h3>Summer!!!
+Working at TASES to develop a multiplatform app/website for physical therapists
   - <h3>Explore my pinned repositories to see what work i'm most proud of / currently working on</h3>

 <br>